A geometric basis for materials families in inorganic solids

-We next derive the dilute-limit interstitial energy expression in Eq.~\eqref{eq: inf interstitial}.
-Starting from a bulk host containing $n-1$ atoms and again using extensivity, the finite-size interstitial energy Eq.~\eqref{eq: n interstitial} is
+We next derive the dilute-limit interstitial energy expression in \eqref{eq: inf interstitial}.
+Starting from a bulk host containing $n-1$ atoms and again using extensivity, the finite-size interstitial energy \eqref{eq: n interstitial} is

-which is identical in form to the starting point of Eq.~\eqref{eq:subasympt}.
-This explains why the substitutional and interstitial energies in the main text, Eqs.~\eqref{eq: inf substitution} and~\eqref{eq: inf interstitial}, have exactly the same form in the dilute limit $n\rightarrow\infty$.
-Physically, the reason is that the ground-state formation energy function $E(\boldsymbol{x})$ implicitly encodes the lowest-energy mechanism by which an impurity is incorporated into the host lattice, whether substitutional or interstitial.
+which is identical in form to the starting point of \eqref{eq:subasympt}.
+This explains why the substitutional and interstitial energies in the main text, \eqref{eq: inf substitution} and \eqref{eq: inf interstitial}, have exactly the same form in the dilute limit $n\rightarrow\infty$.
+Physically, the reason why the same mathematical form arises is that the ground-state formation energy function $E(\boldsymbol{x})$ implicitly encodes the lowest-energy mechanism by which an impurity is incorporated into the host lattice, whether substitutional or interstitial.

-Finally, we derive the vacancy--energy expression in Eq.~\eqref{eq: inf vacancy}.
-Starting from the finite-$n$ form in Eq.~\eqref{eq: n vacancy}, we rewrite it using extensivity as
+Finally, we derive the vacancy--energy expression in \eqref{eq: inf vacancy}.
+Starting from the finite-$n$ form in \eqref{eq: n vacancy}, we rewrite it using extensivity as

 Note that $(1-x)/(n-1)\ge 0$, so the physically admissible perturbation always \emph{decreases} the fraction of A and \emph{increases} the fraction of B.

 Defining $\delta = 1/(n-1)>0$ and expanding about $\delta=0$ yields